What’s the difference between and accountant and a tax advisor?

 Kelly Lea, Kelly Lea PR Ltd

 Most business owners, however, want more.
 They don’t just wish to be compliant, they want to ensure they’re not overpaying tax by missing out on legitimate expense claims or remuneration structures.
 This is when they choose to use a tax advisor.
 There are specialist tax advisors for many walks of life, inheritance tax, foreign tax structures even “aggressive tax avoidance”.
-If you want a specialist on tax advice for small businesses to sit alongside compliance, then choose a specialist like Inca.
+If you want a specialist on tax advice for businesses to sit alongside compliance, then choose a specialist like Inca.